 BYX, based near Los Angeles, California, has always been aware of diversity in the trucking industry.
 (Or lack thereof.)
 From the start, we have been dedicated to offering equal opportunities to all job applicants and employees.

 While our location places a role in our company’s demographics, it may not be the only factor at play.
-Safety risks are a major deterrent for Black and female applicants.
+Safety risks are still a deterrent for Black and female applicants.
 This is especially true in some regions of the United States.

-No truck driver should ever be afraid to stay at a rest stop because of their skin color or gender.
-Sadly, in 2021, it’s still a real problem.
-An ongoing commitment to improving the safety of more vulnerable drivers is key to bringing in a more diverse population of truck drivers.
+An ongoing commitment to improving the safety of more vulnerable drivers is key to bringing in a more diverse population of truck drivers, and we hope fellow trucking companies share in our commitment to making it happen.

-Despite this unpleasant reality, the forecast for diversity in the trucking industry is positive.
+The forecast for diversity in the trucking industry is positive.

 As older generations — the ones that were primarily dominated by white, male drivers — retire, they make room for a new, more diverse generation of truck drivers.
 Diverse companies are significantly more likely to show above-average profit than those with fewer minority employees.
 More importantly, businesses with a diverse workforce can better serve a diverse customer base.

 BYX firmly believes that inclusivity and equitable business practices are non-negotiable.
-It’s extremely disappointing to see that not all trucking companies across the United States feel this way.
-Still, little by little, diversity in the trucking industry is changing for the better.
+It’s disappointing to see that not all trucking companies across the United States feel this way, but they’re the exception, not the rule.
+Diversity in the trucking industry is, little by little, changing for the better.

-Fleet owners can help by always offering jobs to the best possible candidate, regardless of race or gender- just like we do ay BYX!
+Fleet owners can help by always offering jobs to the best possible candidate, regardless of race or gender- just like we do at BYX!
 We look forward to seeing a future of trucking that is more diverse and welcoming.
 We’re happy to be a part of it.